jbackes/ebean-bug-many2many2many/README.md

-This project demonstrates a (possible) bug in ebean when having multiple many to many relations.
+This project demonstrates a (possible) bug in ebean when having multiple many to many relations and using .fetch(...) to prefetch all these relations.
+When .fetch(...) is not used, it works as expected.

 The relations are as follows:

 ```